Tax Management India. Com

 X X X X Extracts X X X X

-..... assessment year 2016-17.
+..... it relates to the assessment year 2016-17.
 The assessee is aggrieved by the decision of Ld CIT(A) in confirming the addition of share premium amount of ₹ 3,74,90,118/- made by the AO u/s 56(2)(viib) of the Income-tax Act,1961 ['the Act' for short].
 2. The facts relating to the case are stated in brief.
 The assessee company is engaged in the business of designing, manufacturing, developing, exporting and supplying cutting edge medical devices to address critical unmet healthcare needs.
 During the year under consideration, it has issued 20,304 equity shares having face value of ₹ 10/- each at price of ₹ 2,100.10/- per share to resident investors.
 The assessee thus collected share premium of ₹ 4.24 crores.
 The assessee furnished a valuation report in support of the share premium amount collected by it, wherein shares had been valued under discounted cash flow method (DCF method).
 3. The A.O. was of the view that the shares of the company have been over valued and accordingly asked the assessee to justify the valuation.
-After considering the explanations of the assessee, the A.O. took the view that the valuation report has been prepared on the basis of projected fi .....
+After considering the explanations of the assessee, the A.O. took the view that the valuation report has been prepared on the basis of p .....

 X X X X Extracts X X X X